artjem/Weather-App/README.md

 "# Weather-App"

-to run this Application you need Nodejs
+to run this Application you need Nodejs & npm

 run in cmd:

+npm install

 node index.js